isaacs/node-tar/README.md

 - `preservePaths` Allow absolute paths and paths containing `..`.
 By default, `/` is stripped from absolute paths, `..` paths are not added to the archive.
 [Alias: `P`]
+- `mode` The mode to set on the created file archive

 The following options are mostly internal, but can be modified in some advanced use cases, such as re-using caches between runs.